ADMISSION FAQS

 How do I apply?

 For complete details on how to complete and application to the program, please visit the How to Apply section of our website.
-If you have begun a program application, but have any questions about using the online application system, submitting application components, or checking to see if a component of your application has been received, please contact the School of Professional Studies Office of Admissions at apply@sps.columbia.edu.
+If you have begun a program application but have any questions about using the online application system, submitting application components, or checking to see if a component of your application has been received, please contact the School of Professional Studies Office of Admissions at sustainability@sps.columbia.edu.

 What are the prerequisites for admission?